BirdeeHub/nixCats-nvim/README.md

 For 95% of plugins and lsps, you won't need to do more than add plugin names to categories you make in flake.nix, then configure in lua using lspconfig or the regular setup or config functions provided by the plugin.

-The end result is it ends up being very much like using a neovim package manager, except with the bonus of being able to install and set up more than just neovim plugins.

 It also allows for easy project specific packaging using nixCats for all the cool direnv stuff.